Marketing

 Glam Camp Teen Sampling

-Posted in Marketing, Sampling on March 10th, 2009 by Kristin Bocox – Be the first to comment
+Posted in Marketing, Sampling on March 10th, 2009 by Kristin Bocox – Comments Off on Glam Camp Teen Sampling

 The RITE AID Glam Camp program delivers fun and exciting product samples straight into teens hands at local community events throughout the nation.
 Check out one of the wonderful events we attended below: